joidegn/Masterarbeit/README.md

 ### Folder structure
 The  main folder holds all program code required for replication.
-Namely the files are `prediction.jl` and `bootstrap.jl` which can best be run in a  [Julia REPL] (http://julialang.org/).
+Namely the files are `prediction.jl`, `bootstrap.jl` and `break_removal_montecarlo.jl`  which can best be run in a  [Julia REPL] (http://julialang.org/).
 The data folder holds all data files including the raw data from the bundesbank and from FRED.

 ### Downloading, choosing and cleaning the data
 Some of the data series have been downloaded from the bundesbank website using Python and [Scrapy] (http://scrapy.org/).
 The program code to download the data from the bundesbank website can be found in the folder data/scrape/bundesbank.
 The results are on the one hand the csv files in data/bundesbank and on the other hand a list of all series descriptions in data/scrape/bundesbank/items.json which has been prettyfied in /data/scrape/bundesbank/items.pretty.json.